proservlab/lacework-deploy/terraform/scenarios/gcp-lacework-composite-ciem/README.md

 We’ve got a lot to cover, let’s get started.

 In our scenario, we have a fictitious company, Interlace Labs.
 Interlace Labs recently brought onboard a new contractor to assist with the development efforts for a groundbreaking project.
-The contractor, tasked with delivering a key demo later in the week, was given access to an EC2 instance and an cloudsql (Relational Database Service) database.
-After several hours of work, he had a running application and, satisfied with his day's work, he logged out of the EC2 instance.
+The contractor, tasked with delivering a key demo later in the week, was given access to an compute instance and an cloudsql (Relational Database Service) database.
+After several hours of work, he had a running application and, satisfied with his day's work, he logged out of the compute instance.

 However, a few hours later, the security team at Interlace Labs receives multiple high and critical event notifications from Lacework, indicating suspicious activity within their cloud account.
 We can see these here in the Alerts Dashboard.